ndgeniebla/phaser-mkdocs/docs/set-4.md

 ```

-!!!
-Example "Experiment"

-    Try setting the sprite to `paddle` and notice where on the paddle the game considers the center.
-Think about how this would affect our placement of objects - we don't want our characters to clip off screen when they are located at the edge afterall.
-If you wanted to modify the center point of an object- try calling the setOrigin method.

 <br>
 4. moving to our update function in the same file, we are now going to add some behavior to our game objects.
 First, let's start by setting the initial velocity for our ball value to get it moving.